45Drives/autotier/README.md

 ```
 [<Tier name>]
 DIR=/path/to/storage/tier
-MAX_WATERMARK=<0-100% of tier usage at which to tier down old files to lower tier>
-MIN_WATERMARK=<0-100% of tier usage at which to tier up new files from lower tier>
+WATERMARK=<0-100% of tier usage at which to stop filling tier>
 ```
 As many tiers as desired can be defined in the configuration, however they must be in order of fastest to slowest.
 The tier's name can be whatever you want but it cannot be `global` or `Global`.
 Tier names are only used for config diagnostics.
-Usage watermark can be disabled by omitting the option in the configuration file, causing `autotier` to always tier down files older than the defined expiry age.
 Below is a complete example of a configuration file:
 ```
 # autotier.conf
 [Global]
-LOG_LEVEL=0
+LOG_LEVEL=2

 [Fastest Tier]
 DIR=/tier_1         # fast tier storage pool
-MAX_WATERMARK=80    # tier down old files if tier is 80% full
-MIN_WATERMARK=60    # try to keep tier at least 60% full
+WATERMARK=70        # keep tier usage just below 70%

 [Medium Tier]
 DIR=/tier_2
-MAX_WATERMARK=90
-MIN_WATERMARK=80
+WATERMARK=90

 [Slower Tier]
 DIR=/tier_3
-MAX_WATERMARK=50
-MIN_WATERMARK=0
+WATERMARK=100

 # ... and so on
 ```